HollyWd/Emboy/README.md

 # Todo
  - Finish desassembling
- - Encapsulate disassembling into a class
+ - Create a parser to be able to enter debug commands
- - Create a cpu class
+ - Start emulating the operations

 # Sources
  - https://realboyemulator.files.wordpress.com